 Sleek Mounted Solar Panels

-One of the reasons The Home Store decided to partner with SolarCity is the attractive look of its solar panels.
+Today’s solar panels are quite attractive.
 As you can see in the photo of our sales center’s two-story model home, the solar panels sit low to the roof in a sleek, modern appearance that enhances the curb appeal for savvy, energy conscious buyers.

 There are a variety of ways to compare the advantages of a one-story vs two-story modular home.
 In part your choice will depend on your personal taste as well as your local real estate market.
 But you will likely also consider the distinct advantages of each.
 Here’s a list of the advantages most often mentioned by my customers.